joeyuh/rtx3000_notification/README.md

 Open in browser: open a browser window

-Email: send an email, need to config sender and recipient in settings.py
+Email: send an email, need to config sender and recipient in settings.py, remember to put your sender email address and password